Uppsala Region bans fossil fuel advertising

 Three regions with a combined population of 4.6 million have decided to ban fossil fuel advertising on public transportation.

-The Stockholm and Västra Götaland regions previously decided to ban fossil fuel advertising in areas under political control.
-In February, the Uppsala Region, with just over 400,000 residents, followed suit.
-As a result, 4.6 million residents—nearly half of Sweden’s population—will no longer be exposed to fossil fuel advertising on public transportation and in many other settings.
+Then, in February 2026, the Uppsala Region, with just over 400,000 residents, followed suit.
+As a result, now 4.6 million residents—nearly half of Sweden’s population —will no longer be exposed to fossil fuel advertising when they travel on public transport and in many other settings too.

-• Air transport
+• Air transport and the aviation industry

-• Charter trips where the advertiser offers only air travel
+• Charter trips where the advertiser offers only air travel as the means of getting to a destination

-You can read more about the new rules in Region Uppsala below.
+You can read more about the new rules in Uppsala Region below.

 Guidelines for Advertising and Public Information in Public Transportation within Region Uppsala, Documents and Minutes, Region Uppsala (55/24).